 • Try to set up your exercise program so that you take a hard workout that damages your muscles so they feel sore on the next day.
 Then take easy workouts until the soreness goes away, and then take your next hard workout.

-• Immediately after an intense workout, eat whatever source of carbohydrates and protein you like best.
+• Immediately after an intense workout, eat whatever sources of carbohydrates and protein you like best.
 I eat oranges and nuts immediately after I finish an intense workout to help me recover faster for my next workout.

 • When you are training properly, your muscles can feel sore every morning.
-If they don't feel better after a 10 minute warmup, take the day off.
+If they don’t feel better after a 10 minute warm-up, take the day off.

 • If you feel pain in one spot that does not go away during a workout, stop that workout immediately.
-Otherwise you are headed for an injury.
+Otherwise you are probably headed for an injury.